- Other Rooms

 - Use cardboard or rigid-foam baffles to keep soffit vents from being blocked by insulation where the rafters rest on the outside walls.
 Encouraging this cold air circulation above the insulation will help exhaust moist warm air leaking from the living space below.
 If it can’t find a way out, it can condense and begin to rot the roof sheathing.

 - Fill all cracks between the living area and the attic with caulk or expanding foam.
 This includes areas where plumbing vent pipes, flues, electrical wiring, and vent fans, and light fixtures poke through into the attic.
-Sealing these voids helps defeat the “chimney effect” that draws cold air in at the base of the house and exhausts warm air (that you’ve already paid to heat) out into the attic floor (the ceiling of the top-most living area of the house) at a furious pace.
+Sealing these voids helps defeat the “chimney effect” that draws cold air in at the base of the house and exhausts warm air (that you’ve already paid to heat) out into the attic floor.

 - If you are insulating walls or uninsulated joists, fill the cavity completely with insulation.